 Falling in love with Nafplio is effortless.
 The town presents a unique mishmash of architectural influences.
 This is thanks to the various countries and civilisations that have invaded and occupied the area over the centuries.

-In Nafplio, you can see imposing Venetian fortresses watching protectively over the city from atop craggy rock formations, as you walk along pastel-coloured promenades of ramshackle Ottoman houses and crumbling mosques.
+In Nafplio, you can see imposing Venetian fortresses watching protectively over the city from atop craggy rock formations.
+Next, you see ramshackle Ottoman houses and crumbling mosques sitting besides old mansions.

 - Sail across to the Venetian fortress (Bourtzi)